spiritumduo/spiritumDuo/docs/technical/backend/graphql.md

 ## Overview

 [GraphQL](https://graphql.org/) is a query language for APIs.
 Clients can select the data they need based on their requirements and permissions.
 GraphQL modelling uses [graph theory](https://www.tutorialspoint.com/graph_theory/graph_theory_fundamentals.htm).
-In this project, this means that from a `Patient` object, you can get their pathways, test requests, etc, all in one query.
+In this project, this means that from a `Patient` object, you can get their pathways, test requests, etc, all in one `getPatient` query.

 GraphQL APIs are better because